 - Share a useful tip, offer your advice, share words of wisdom or brighten your fan’s day by making them laugh.

 - Talk about an upcoming event and what your fans would gain by attending or following along on your adventure.

 - If you’re a local company, video the area, local events, holiday happenings or landmark/historical areas that connect your fans to your local business.

-However you choose to use video, make a plan to incorporate it consistently.
+However, if you choose to use video, make a plan to incorporate it consistently.
 Your fans will love getting a glimpse into your day to day activities.

 The tips above might feel easy to implement, only taking a few minutes to execute.

 But while they might be simple, their impact can be significant.

 Take the time today to put thought into each one and transform your Facebook page from blah and boring to branded and engaging.